johanste/serviceapievolution/guidance.md

 > NOTE: This is primarily an issue where we have "contractual or semantical breaking changes" between api versions, since if the only changes we introduce even between service api versions are additive, there is no need to signal larger changes between API versions.

-### Client library specific issues with the current service API guidance
+### Client library specific issues with the earlier service API guidance

-The current official versioning guidelines state that each new API version corresponds to a new major version of a client library.
+The previous official versioning guidelines state that each new API version corresponds to a new major version of a client library.
 This has several challenges:

 - Many languages/runtimes are unable to load multiple versions of the same library in the same process.
 - New major library versions cause great disruption in those ecosystems and should be avoided.
 One of the most common issues is the diamond reference problem where all libraries have to agree on the one and only version they reference.